imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-AzureAD-DomainServices-with-ToolsVM.md

 - 1 - Virtual Network
 - 1 - Network Security Group
 - 1 - Azure AD Domain Services Instance
-- 1 - Azure AD Domain Services Domain-Joined Server
+- 1 - Azure AD Domain Services Domain-Joined Server Tools VM (RSAT: AD & DNS)

 All Virtual Machines can be accessed via the [Bastion Host](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) that was deployed by using the Username and Password provided during depoyment.
 The password can be manually entered or retrieved from the KeyVault that is creatd during deployment.